bandeep2000/llmdb/README.md

 ### Running from docker

-You can optionally run with docker by building from Docker file also
+You can optionally run with docker locally by building from Dockerfile also

 ```sh
 docker build -t llmdb-assistant .